wealdtech/ethdo/docs/prysm.md

 Accounts: 0
 ```

-### Generating multiple wallets
+### Generating accounts

-To create two separate wallets with different passphrases, issue the command:
+To create two separate accounts with different passphrases, issue the command:
 ```sh
 ethdo account create --account=Validators/1 --passphrase=validator1secret
 ethdo account create --account=Validators/2 --passphrase=validator2secret
 ```

- > The two validators are given different passphrases in the above example.
-This is not required; all validators can have the same password if you prefer.
+ > The two accounts are given different passphrases in the above example.
+This is not required; all accounts can have the same password if you prefer.

 ### Creating a withdrawal wallet and account

 It is recommended to set up separate wallets for withdrawals and validator nodes.
-This allows users to have a validator wallet actively running on the node, while a second wallet key can be kept securely offline in cold storage.
+This allows users to have a validator wallet actively running on the node, while a second wallet can be kept securely offline in cold storage.

-Creating a withdrawal wallet and account is very similar to the process above to generate validator accounts.
+Creating a withdrawal wallet and account is very similar to the process above to generate the validator wallet.
 For example:

 ```sh
 ethdo wallet create --wallet=Withdrawal